bigcommerce/catalyst/docs/getting_started.md

 During the connection step, you'll be asked to login to your store using a browse and enter a code provided by the CLI.

 We recommend creating a new channel on your store for your new Catalyst storefront.
-More information about channels can be found in BigCommerce' [channels](https://developer.bigcommerce.com/docs/integrations/channels) documentation.
+More information about channels can be found in BigCommerce's [channels](https://developer.bigcommerce.com/docs/integrations/channels) documentation.

 ### Running Catalyst